 County Durham and Darlington Fire and Rescue Authority remains committed to protecting front line services to the public.
-The Service has faced considerable financial pressures including a shortfall in Council Tax and business rates receipts together with cost pressures arising from rapidly increasing inflation which is resulting in demands for higher pay awards.
+The Service continues to face considerable financial pressures including a shortfall in council tax and business rates receipts due to the Covid19 pandemic together with cost pressures arising from rapidly increasing inflation which is resulting in demands for higher pay awards.
 The financial pressures faced by the Service are compounded by uncertainty surrounding the level of government funding from 2024/25 onwards.

 Our challenge is to balance our resources against the risks we face.
 By resources, we mean money.
-By risk we mean the potential for emergencies to occur which covers everything from fires and RTCs to flooding and even terrorism.
-Like all public services, we must work within our available resources.
+By risk we mean the potential for emergencies to occur that's everything from fires and RTCs to flooding and even terrorism.
+Like all public services, we have to work within our available resources.
 We have continued to adopt a progressive approach to managing our finances making sensible and sustainable efficiencies to offset known cost pressures.

-Our 2023/24 annual budget is £32.1M and to set a balanced budget for 2024/25 it will be necessary to continue to closely monitor our spend and any income from central government.
-2023/24 saw the implementation of our option to reduce the overall operational workforce so that fire appliances always have 4 crew members of trained staff on them (we call this 'riding with 4').

-The Authority has one of the lowest level of reserves of all English fire and rescue authorities therefore using reserves to balance the budget is not sustainable on an on-going basis.
+Our 2023/24 annual budget is £32.1M and we are facing a shortfall in funding of almost £1m after taking account of a recent pay offer to firefighters which exceeds the amount included in the budget.
+To set a balanced budget it will be necessary to progress the options outlined in this CRMP or draw a further £1M from our already limited reserves in addition to the £0.5M drawn from reserves in 2022/23.
+The Authority has the third lowest level of reserves of all English fire and rescue authorities therefore using reserves to balance the budget is not sustainable on an on-going basis.
 We have developed options to deal with reductions in funding through our Emergency Response Review which will assist in balancing the budget in future years.
 Like other FRS our capabilities are built around our people and staff costs make up over 80 percent of our budget.
-We have always aimed to protect our front-line resources, but it is not sustainable to cut the numbers further without reducing the service we provide to the public and increasing risk.
+We have always aimed to protect our front-line resources; however, it is inevitable that staff numbers will continue to decline as we pursue further savings to balance the budget.
+Despite doing everything to protect frontline posts the Service has still lost approximately 15% of its firefighters since 2010.
+It is not sustainable to cut the numbers further without reducing the service we provide to the public and increasing risk.

-Despite the reductions in funding, we continue to operate from the same number of fire stations, albeit some have different crewing systems.
-Ultimately, we still aim to deliver the best possible service to the communities of County Durham and Darlington with the funds we have.
+Despite the reductions in funding, we continue to operate from the same number of fire stations, albeit some are in different locations, and some have different crewing systems.
+Ultimately, we still aim to deliver the best possible service to the communities of County Durham and Darlington with the funds we are given.
+To this end a recent HMICFRS inspection found us to be good in terms of both efficiency and keeping people safe and secure.